wellnessportal/database/README.md

 # database

-this hase the rewards database
+this has the rewards database